List: how to apply for Brexit card renewals in different areas of France

 An increasing number of prefectures have online procedures, but some are yet to provide information

-Information on how to renew cards differs across departments
+Information on how to renew cards differs between departments

 Holders of five-year Brexit Withdrawal Agreement (WA) residency cards need to renew them in coming months - here we look at where to find the relevant information depending on where you live in France.

-Unlike the process for the first-issue of Brexit WA cards back in 2020-2021, when the initial application was on one centralised website, the process for renewals is being organised prefecture by prefecture
+Unlike the process for the first-issue of Brexit WA cards in 2020-2021, when the initial application was on one centralised website, the process for renewals is being organised prefecture by prefecture.

-However, the Interior Ministry sought to simplify this by inviting them all to use the same online process hosted on the website Démarches Simplifiées (DS).
+However, the Interior Ministry sought to simplify this by inviting prefectures to use the same online process hosted on the website Démarches Simplifiées (DS).

-We only identified a handful as having done so by an initial proposed date of October 1.
+We only identified a handful of prefectures as having done so by an initial proposed date of October 1 but an increasing number are now doing so.
+Campaign groups, however, are calling for more clarity and simplicity.

-Other areas have invited Britons and their families in their areas to use different procedures, such as sending an application to a specific email address or offering appointment slots to drop a paper application in.
+Other areas are inviting local Britons and their families to use different procedures, such as sending an application to a specific email address or offering appointment slots to submit a paper application.

-Here we provide links department by department, to information we have identified so far.
-We will update this as more details come in, and would also invite readers to let us know if you have website links that are missing via feedback@connexionfrance.com
+Below we provide links department by department to information we have identified so far.
+We will update this as more details come in, and invite readers to let us know if they have found website links that are missing from our list via feedback@connexionfrance.com.

-If your card is nearing expiry and no information is available we strongly advise getting in touch with the prefecture directly as soon as possible.
-Take an appointment if possible and you are not able to obtain a response by phone, email or in person.
+If your card is nearing expiry and no information is available we strongly advise getting in touch with your prefecture directly as soon as possible.
+Take an appointment, if possible, if you are not able to obtain a response by telephone or email.

 There is one main prefecture per department, usually situated in the largest town or city.
-Some departments also have one or more ‘sub-prefectures’ but they often do not deal with foreign people’s residency.
+Some departments also have one or more ‘sub-prefectures’ but these often do not deal with foreign people’s residency issues.

 Below is a list of links for departments which have provided updated information for renewals, as of October 29.